cjacobsen2016/language-design/README.md

-# Language design for `rat` #
+# The Rat Programming Language Specification #

 `Rat` is a general purpose language on top of `go`.
-In short, `rat` is a superset of `go` plus generic and generator. `Rat` uss standard `go` syntax to express generic and generator.
+In short, `rat` is a superset of `go` plus generic and generator. `Rat` uses standard `go` syntax to express generic and generator.
 All `go` features are available in `rat` without any modification.

 This repository contains documents related `rat` language design.
-If there is any language change, one should open issue in this repo.
+If there is any language change, one should open issue in this repository.
 Issue will be closed by a change to some language spec files.

 ## Table Of Content ##